kbowden1800/bouncing-box/README.md

 Using the same jQuery function that we saw in TODO 2 we can make the box move to the new value of position.
 Since this code is also included in the `update` function, every time the position gets updated, so will the box's CSS.

+We did it!
+We've achieved animation!

+**Refresh your program and watch the box move!**

 ### TODO 4: Handling events

 An event is just a particular thing that has happened.
 Some examples of **events** are: